neoncortex/bashed/README.md

 # bashed
 bash wrapper for the ed editor.

+# What it is:
+It is a collection of functions that wraps the ed functionalities, and manage the files and windows using tmux, and fzf.
+This allows files to be edited directly from the bash prompt.
+It offers features like versioning, content searching, syntax highlight, and others.

 # How it works:
-It is a collection of functions that wraps the ed functionalities, and manage the files and windows using tmux, and fzf.
-It keeps state, the file opened, current line, and various others,  with shell variables.
+It keeps state, the file opened, current line, and various others,  with shell variables, and files.

 # Dependencies:
 - ed;